daddyocruzer/2020-04-27-git/README.md

 - remote:	a place where the git repo is stored, e.g. GitHub
   - git remote add origin <URL> add a remote
 - git push origin master : to push th emaster branch
+- you may edit the same file on the same line in different places